aphp/eds-scikit/docs/functionalities/biology/quick-use.md

 )
 ```

 1. Codes must be given with terminology.
-Available terminologies can be accessed with ```python eds_scikit.io.settings.measurement_config['source_terminologies']```.
+Available terminologies can be accessed with ```eds_scikit.io.settings.measurement_config['source_terminologies']```.
 See.
 [AP-HP biology](https://id-pages.eds.aphp.fr/pfm/bigdata/eds-central-database/latest/vocabularies_concepts/biology/) for details on the AP-HP setting.
 2. Codes must be given with terminology.
-Available terminologies can be accessed with ```python eds_scikit.io.settings.measurement_config['source_terminologies']```.
+Available terminologies can be accessed with ```eds_scikit.io.settings.measurement_config['source_terminologies']```.
 See.
 [AP-HP biology](https://id-pages.eds.aphp.fr/pfm/bigdata/eds-central-database/latest/vocabularies_concepts/biology/) for details on the AP-HP setting.

 ### Preparing measurement table